Chance Pe Dance: Production

 Yahoo was the film's working title, but later, Ken Ghosh confirmed the title Chance Pe Dance in August 2009.
 Star was also considered, in the initial stages, but the makers rejected it as a film was released in early 2008 starring Kunal Khemu was titled Superstar.

-Katrina Kaif was rumoured to be Shahid's co-star but the makers eventually chose Jiah Khan.
-She shot for the film but was asked to leave halfway through.
-She was replaced by Genelia D'Souza who shot her scenes in a whirlwind schedule.
-Kapoor said that he had no hand in the replacement of Khan.

-Chance Pe Dance is loosely based on Shahid Kapoor and D'Souza's lives as it was mentioned on Tere Mere Beach Mein, a show hosted by Farah Khan, that they were both given a second chance in life.

 Soundtrack

 The film's soundtrack was composed by Pritam, Adnan Sami, Sandeep Shirodkar and Ken Ghosh.